nickyiliwang0000/h/react-and-firebase/events.md

   }
 ```

-While you still may see this approach done in the wild or in legacy code, we will instead change how we define our method:
+While you still may see this approach done in the wild or in legacy code, we will instead change how we define our method entirely:

 ```jsx
 // We start by declaring our new `Counter` component.